 Instances with the Edit in Office dark feature enabled don’t use the Companion app, so they are not affected.

 Atlassian became aware of a vulnerability and immediately revoked this certificate, which meant that editing files stopped working in some browsers.
 See Confluence Security Advisory - 2019-12-18 (CVE-2019-15006) for details of this vulnerability, and the action you should take.
 Note that the fix for the security issue does not resolve the problem of people not being able to edit files using Companion in some browsers.

-Several workarounds are available for users who can't edit files due to this problem.
+If you can't yet upgrade to Confluence 7.3, several workarounds are available for users who can't edit files due to this problem.

 Use an alternate browser